ADP: ADP A/S delivers a solid, historically good half-year result

 Danish Ports with an appeal to Scholz in Altinget Transport

 This post was published in Altinget Transport on 28/10/2022 and can be read here.
-It was not good when Greece in 2009 leased the port of Piraeus, one of Europe's most important container ports, to the Chinese.
-The Greeks were financially on their knees and the then German chancellor, Angela Merkel, made it clear that EU aid was conditional on sales and austerity.
+It was not good when Greece leased the port of Piraeus, one of Europe's most important container ports, to the Chinese in 2009.
+The Greeks were financially on their knees and the then German Chancellor, Angela Merkel, made it clear that EU aid was conditional on sales and savings.
 So [...]

 More Molslinjen in the Kattegat